cms-jet/JMEDAS/README.md

 </details>

 ### Tutorial
 Once you've completed the setup instructions, change to the directory `~/Jets1HATS2020/CMSSW_10_6_13/src/Analysis/JMEDAS`.
-Information on the separate tutorials can be found in the "notebooks" subdirectory.
+Information on the separate tutorials can be found in the `notebooks/HATS` subdirectory.

 ### Notes for working on ACCRE